kubernetes/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 	// SimulateBindPod is called when the cluster autoscaler decided to schedule
 	// a pod onto a certain node.
 	SimulateBindPod(ctx context.Context, state *CycleState, pod *v1.Pod, nodeInfo *NodeInfo) *Status
+	// SimulateEvictPod is called when the cluster autoscaler simulates removal
+	// of a node.
+All claims used only by this pod should be considered deallocated,
+	// to enable starting the same pod elsewhere.
+	SimulateEvictPod(ctx context.Context, state *CycleState, pod *v1.Pod, nodeName string) *Status
     // NodeIsReady checks whether some real node has been initialized completely.
     // Even if it is "ready" as far Kubernetes is concerned, some DaemonSet pod
     // might still be missing or not done with its startup yet.